philipce/nifty/README.md

 ## Tests and Benchmarks

+Nifty uses the [XCTest](https://github.com/apple/swift-corelibs-xctest) framework to manage unit tests.
+Tests can be run directly from Xcode or, if using the Swift Package Manager, by executing `swift test` in the repository root directory.

 The goal is for Nifty to provide correctness and performance similar to other numerical computing standards.
 We'll be testing and benchmarking mainly against MATLAB and NumPy.
 Check out the [status page](Documents/Status.md) to see where the test coverage is currently at.

-Nifty uses the [XCTest](https://github.com/apple/swift-corelibs-xctest) framework to manage unit tests.
-Once you've cloned this repository, running the unit tests for Nifty is as easy as running `swift test` in the repository root directory.

 You can check out the results of some simple benchmarks [here](https://github.com/nifty-swift/Nifty/blob/master/Documents/Benchmarks.md).

 ## Goals & Scope
 The goals of Nifty can be summarized as follows:
 - Provide a viable alternative to packages such as NumPy and MATLAB for those who wish to develop in Swift.
-- Do as much in Swift as possible, resorting to external C libraries only when necessary for performance reasons.
+- Do as much in Swift as possible, resorting to external C libraries only when necessary for performance reasons
 - Make exploration of the code as simple as possible, through plain organization and clean, easy-to-read code.
 - Serve as a learning opportunity for those wishing to explore numerical computing.